luisbocanegra/LightlyShaders/README.md

 # Warnings:

 ## 1. This is a work in progress branch!
 Not all functionality, that was present in previous version is currently implemented.
-Outline and Wayland support are not working yet. **This branch may contain bugs!**
+Outline is not working yet. **This branch may contain bugs!**

 ## 2. This version heavily relies on window decorations, that correctly work with Plasma 5.25 "korner bug" fix!
 Currently I can confirm this effect correctly works with **SierraBreezeEnhanced** or default **Breeze** (though Breeze has hardcoded corner radius at 5px).